Mainly dry weather expected in most parts of country

 Temperatures recorded this morning:

-Srinagar, Anantnag and Shopian three degree centigrade, Jammu twelve, Leh minus six, Pulwama and Baramula two degree centigrade.
+Srinagar, Anantnag, Pulwama, Baramula and Shopian two degree centigrade, Jammu ten, Leh minus ten degree centigrade.